lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Result must not be relied on.
-The format and contents of the hint are out of scope of this document, however the hint SHOULD contain a value which is unique to this Verifier, such as a fully qualified domain name (FQDN), a uniform resource name (URN) [RFC8141] or a regigistered value corresponding to this evidence format.
+The format and contents of the hint are out of scope of this document, however the hint SHOULD contain a value which is unique to this Verifier, such as a fully qualified domain name (FQDN), a uniform resource name (URN) [RFC8141] or a registered value corresponding to this evidence format.

 ~~~